 Sick Leave Pool

 The sick leave pool (SLP) is a reserve of sick leave hours donated by university employees to provide eligible employees with paid sick leave for catastrophic medical conditions.
+For more information, please see the university's Handbook of Operating Procedures.

 If you are appointed to work at least 20 hours per week for at least 4.5 months and you've exhausted all of your own paid leave hours, including compensatory time, you're eligible to apply for SLP hours if you, or a family member*, are suffering from a catastrophic condition.
 Students who are in positions where student status is a requirement for employment are not eligible.